xmaptools/XMapTools_Developers/Compilation_2025.md

   - Program/Dev/Data_Std_LAICPMS/ [note: add Additional File label to standard files]
   - Program/Dev/help [note: add Additional File label to the help files]
   - Program/Dev/help/img [note: add Additional File label to the image files]
 - Remove the label "artefact" to the html help files and add the label "Additional File".
+- Check that the file SF_OxNorm_iter.m is added (for the optimisation toolbox)

 - Select the icon